-It has also been observed that using spent coffee grounds on and around seedlings and young plants can inhibit or stunt growth.
+It has also been observed that using spent coffee granules on and around seedlings and young plants can inhibit or stunt growth.
 Therefore it is best used for plants that are already established.

-If you have any questions as to when spent coffee grounds are best applied, it is a good idea to follow the advice given at your favorite gardening center.
+If you have any questions as to when used grounds are best applied, it is a good idea to follow the advice given at your favorite gardening center regarding roses and coffee.

 Many experienced gardeners will warn you that it is best to use spent coffee grounds in moderation.
 With good reason.